emberjs/rfcs/README.md

 through the RFC process, it may be closed with a polite request to submit an RFC first.

-## Gathering feedback before submitting
+## Gathering feedback before submitting an RFC
+[Gathering feedback before submitting an RFC]: #gathering-feedback-before-submitting-an-rfc

 It's often helpful to get feedback on your concept before diving into the level of API design detail required for an RFC. **You may open an issue on this repo to start a high-level discussion**, with the goal of eventually formulating an RFC pull request with the specific implementation design.
-We also highly recommend sharing drafts of RFCs in `#dev-rfc` on the [Ember Discord](https://discord.gg/emberjs) for early feedback.
+We also **_highly recommend_** sharing drafts of RFCs in `#dev-rfc` on the [Ember Discord](https://discord.gg/emberjs) for early feedback.

-## The process
+## The Process

-In short, to get a major feature added to Ember, one must first get the RFC accepted and advanced through the stages of this RFC process.
+[The Process]: #the-process

+The process for a successful RFC involves several [Stages] that take the proposed change all the way from proposal to implemented and widely adopted.
+A newly opened RFC is in the first stage, appropriately named, [Proposed].

+### How to create a new RFC
+[How to create a new RFC]: #how-to-create-a-new-rfc

 * Fork the RFC repo http://github.com/emberjs/rfcs
 * Copy the appropriate template.
 For most RFCs, this is `0000-template.md`,